 The family is very open to answering any questions about their beliefs, culture, and Shipshewana.
 We enjoyed asking questions about what is going on around town, talking about an upcoming wedding in the family and the new grandchild.
 After visiting the Menno-Hof I had no need to ask questions about their way of life as it is laid out beautifully at the museum.
 It was a joy to get to know this sweet family on a personal level.

-During your ride, be mindful of photos and videos and ask your driver before snapping away.
+During your Amish buggy ride in Shipshewana, be mindful of photos and videos and ask your driver before snapping away.
 Many will not mind so long as they are not in the photo.
 Be sure to ask plenty of questions as well!
 Did you know the average Amish family will only go through five horses and buggies in their lifetime?
 I have already been through five cars!
 Don’t forget a little tip for your driver as well.

 Kayaking Down Pigeon River